 SAC alumni and Canada actress Jorja Cadence is taking on Hollywood.
-She has wrapped on the David Bowie biopic STARDUST featuring MARC MARON (GLOW) and Golden Globe nominated actress JENA MALONE (HUNGER GAMES).
-To top that off Jorja Cadence just booked a role on MRS AMERICA with CATE BLANCHET for FX, Executive Produced by Anna Boden who directed CAPTAIN MARVEL.
+She is starring alongside Kiefer Sutherland in Amazon’s RABBIT HOLE and about to feature in Sofia Coppola’s Priscilla.
+She has worked on Letter Kenny and David Bowie biopic STARDUST featuring MARC MARON (GLOW) and Golden Globe nominated actress JENA MALONE (HUNGER GAMES) and MRS AMERICA with CATE BLANCHET for FX, Executive Produced by Anna Boden who directed CAPTAIN MARVEL.
 Oh, we’re not done… she also landed a role in HAPPY PLACE a feature directed by Helen Shaver (13 REASONS WHY, VIKINGS) and another small role in a to-be-announced children’s show, to stream on Apple TV+ when the streaming service drops later in the year.

 Also check out Jorja working with DANICA MCKELLAR star of the huge worldwide TV phenomenon WONDER YEARS.

 SAC asked Jorja Cadence a few questions about her acting journey.
 Check it out below.